If you’re looking to rent your house or apartment, it is essential to do it safely and efficiently.

 Determining a fair rental price is crucial to attract potential tenants and ensure a reasonable income from your property.

-Investigate the local real estate market and compare prices of similar properties in your area.
+Investigate the local real estate market and compare the prices of similar properties in your area.
 Take into account factors such as location, size, amenities, and the overall condition of your property.

 Seek professional advice to assess the market value of your property accurately.